 Click on the photos to view in higher resolution...

-A closer look into the village.
-There are cattle between the abandoned houses.
+The next photo takes a closer look into the village.
+Notice the cattle between the abandoned houses.

 This is the main north-south street between the houses.
 There are several dozens of houses built on both sides of the road.